-It was a tiny bit short- DOH!
+In trying to use the pieces most efficiently (so I had max product left over) the new section ended up a tiny bit short- DOH!
 Instead of having a tiny short piece at the end I cut two larger pieces that met up in the middle-ish for a better look to the layout.
-Just make sure you lie everything up before you cut and dry fit as you go.
+(This is why I dry fit each step before I cut and was SO happy to have extra product.)

 as I was marking and cutting, I would lay the pieces on top of each other to make sure they were lined up perfectly

-They were perfect for smoothing out the interior curves.I saw them once and they were super cheap so I threw them in the cart….
-I knew they’d come in handy one day….
+They are essentially sandpaper swabs, and were perfect for smoothing out the interior curves.I saw them once and they were super cheap so I threw them in the cart….
+I knew they’d come in handy one day.